-- Task 1 only one orchard will be selected, as no differences in Brown heart were found between orchards.; - Task 2 as in the first year - Task 3 as in the first year, but a larger number of fruit will be stored, because it is planned to increase storage space at IVTPA; - Task 4 as in the first year - Task 6 as in the first year, but a lesser amount of work will be dedicated to improving the methodology - Task 7 as in the first year; if more fruits will be available, more attention will be dedicated to the first months of storage, when the disorder begins to occur. - Task 10- as in the first year
+Task 1 - only one orchard will be selected, as no differences in Brown heart were found between orchards.:

+Task 2 - as in the first year

+Task 3 - as in the first year, but a larger number of fruit will be stored, because it is planned to increase storage space at IVTPA;

+Task 4 - as in the first year

+Task 6 - as in the first year.
+The diffusion resistance measurement will be tested with different methods.

+Task 7 - as in the first year except for biochemical analysis: vitamin C will be analysed instead of fermentative metabolites.
+If more fruits will be available, more attention will be dedicated to the first months of storage, when the disorder begins to occur.

+Task 10- as in the first year